Sheldon Whitehouse: 2006

-In 2006, Whitehouse ran for the seat occupied by Senator Lincoln Chafee, a Republican seeking a second full term.
-After winning the Democratic primary by a large margin, Whitehouse went on to defeat Chafee with 53 percent of the vote.
+Whitehouse launched his campaign for the U.S. Senate seat held by Lincoln Chafee, a Republican, on April 4, 2005.
+By September 30, he had raised over $600,000 for his campaign, including $360,000 of his own, more than doubling Chafee's fundraising.
+Whitehouse campaigned heavily against the Iraq War and the United States's dependence on foreign oil.
+After winning the Democratic primary by a large margin, he defeated Chafee with 53% of the vote in the 2006 general election.
+With his victory, Whitehouse became the first Democrat to win this Senate seat since John Pastore in 1970.

 2012

-On November 6, 2012, Whitehouse won reelection to a second term in office, easily defeating Republican challenger Barry Hinckley, "both in state results and in local towns.
-Whitehouse won by 30 points, with 64.9 percent of the vote in Rhode Island".
+On November 6, 2012, Whitehouse won reelection to a second term in office, defeating Republican nominee Barry Hinckley by 30 points, with 64.9% of the vote.

 2018

-On November 6, 2018, Whitehouse was reelected to a third term, defeating Republican Robert Flanders by 23 points.
+On November 6, 2018, Whitehouse was reelected to a third term, defeating Republican nominee Robert Flanders by 23 points.

+2024

+On November 5, 2024, Whitehouse was reelected to a fourth term, defeating Republican nominee Patricia Morgan by 20 points.

 Tenure

 In 2007, the National Journal ranked Whitehouse the second-most liberal senator.

 He voted to confirm Elena Kagan and Sonia Sotomayor to the Supreme Court.

 In the spring of 2007, Whitehouse joined other senators in calling for Attorney General Alberto Gonzales's resignation.
 After Gonzales's first appearance before the Senate Judiciary Committee related to the controversy, Whitehouse told NPR, "[Gonzales] had a hard sell to make to me, and he didn't make it."
 He continued to question Gonzales's service in the NSA warrantless surveillance controversy.

-Whitehouse has faced some criticism for alleged insider trading, avoiding big losses by trading stocks after top federal officials warned congressional leaders of "the coming economic cataclysm" in September 2008.

-PolitiFact determined that Whitehouse falsely claimed Paul Ryan's 2012 budget blueprint "gets rid of Medicare in 10 years."
-Whitehouse claimed to have meant that Ryan's plan would have ended Medicare "as we know it", turning it into a voucher program.

 Upon Attorney General Eric Holder's announcement in September 2014 of his intention to step down, some speculated that Whitehouse could be nominated as Holder's replacement.

 In February 2016, after the death of U.S. Supreme Court Associate Justice Antonin Scalia, USA Today named Whitehouse as a possible nominee to fill the vacancy.
 Whitehouse's service as a U.S. Attorney and as Attorney General of Rhode Island gives him both legislative experience and experience as a legal official, though not as a judge.
 Whitehouse was ultimately not nominated.

+In August 2024, Whitehouse said that if Democrats won control of the White House, Senate, and House of Representatives in the 2024 elections, they would be "virtually certain" to pass a Supreme Court reform bill by a simple majority, which would evade the 60-vote requirement for cloture.
+Whitehouse said Democrats would include 18-year term limits for Supreme Court justices and establish ethics and recusal rules in an omnibus package that would also include a bill creating a national right to abortion.

+In February 2025, the ethics watchdog group Foundation for Accountability and Civic Trust filed a complaint accusing Whitehouse of violating ethics policies by advocating for legislation to award his wife Sandra's nonprofit, Ocean Conservancy, $7 million in federal funding.
+The ethics complaint seeks to clarify whether it is a conflict of interest for Sandra to earn money from a group that has benefited from legislation Whitehouse supported.